VARKYNTH/VARKYNTHPlayer/README.md

 ---

-# VARKYNTH Player
+# DACMaster Pro

-**VARKYNTH Player** is a modern and feature-rich music player for Android.
+**DACMaster Pro** is a modern and feature-rich music player for Android.
 It provides high-quality local audio playback with advanced sound customization, a Material Design 3 interface, and system integration.

 ---